Our area of service is St. Louis, Missouri and surrounding communities, and Columbia, Missouri.

 - The PwP program started in 2012.

-- 80 teams visited 24,564 individuals in 80 facilities, including hospitals, nursing homes, reading programs, and rehabilitation centers
+- Over 90 teams visited over 31,000 individuals in over 80 facilities, including hospitals, nursing homes, reading programs, and rehabilitation centers

 - 80 presentations to 4,683 children and adults in 57 different venues, including public and private schools, and social and civic organizations